sagemath/sage-archive-2023-02-01/src/doc/en/developer/trac.rst

 Closing tickets
 ===============

-**Do not close tickets.** That is the job of the acting Sage release manager.
-If you feel strongly that a ticket should be closed or deleted, send an email to the current release manager explaining the situation.
-You can also comment on the ticket, explaining why it should be closed.
+Closing tickets is not possible unless you have "TICKET_ADMIN" rights in Trac.
+This is because only the current Sage release manager should ever close tickets.
+If you feel strongly that a ticket should be closed or deleted, then change the status of the ticket to ``needs review`` and change the milestone to ``sage-duplictate/invalid/wontfix``.
+You should also comment on the ticket, explaining why it should be closed.
 A related issue is re-opening tickets.
 You should refrain from re-opening a ticket that is already closed.
+Instead ask the release manager what to do.

 Reasons to invalidate tickets